 About Congregation Keneseth Israel

-In existence for over 110 years, Keneseth Israel is a vibrant and inclusive Reform congregation of over 300 families located in Allentown, PA.
-We pride ourselves on our warm, welcoming, caring and multi-generational community where congregants can experience and express their Judaism in numerous ways: at spiritual, educational and community gatherings.
+In existence for over 110 years, Keneseth Israel is a vibrant and inclusive Reform congregation of about 300 families located in Allentown, PA.
+We pride ourselves on our warm, welcoming, caring and multi-generational community where congregants can experience and express their Judaism in numerous ways, including at spiritual, educational and community gatherings.
 Among our strengths: our educational programs, youth involvement, music, social action, and interfaith relations and study.
 These are traditions that continue to shape Keneseth Israel.

 Education – for congregants of all ages – is a priority at Keneseth Israel.
 Our religious school students learn via engaging and fun programs including art, movement, individual and small group learning as well as through experiences outside our building.
 Additionally, students learn about Israel and have interactions with our sister community in Israel.

-We are seeking a part-time (about 25 hours per week) Director of Education who will partner with the accessible, supportive and dynamic clergy and lay leadership to engage our students and instill a love of learning and love of Judaism.
-We envision that the Director will leverage our current programs and build upon them to further strengthen student learning, and manage positive relationships with students, parents, clergy, staff members, board and greater synagogue community.
-The Director will offer multiple opportunities for students to engage in their greater community through a Jewish lens.
+We are seeking a part-time (about 25 hours) Director of Education to support Keneseth Israel in its efforts to modernize religious school programming, partnering with our dynamic clergy and lay leadership as well as other Jewish institutions in the region.
+We pride ourselves on engaging our students and instilling a love of learning and love of Judaism.
+Our aim is to continue building a vibrant school that allows our students and families to experience Judaism from a variety of perspectives.
+We envision that the Director will build upon our current program to further strengthen student learning, and manage positive relationships with students, parents, clergy, staff members, board members, and the greater Jewish community.

 We are seeking a candidate to manage all aspects of our educational programming including:

 Overall Administration & Management of the Religious School: